 1. Site Establishment

 This is the stage where you should get the project set up BEFORE any contractors arrive on site.
-It covers things such as:

 - installing floor protection over carpets and timber floors